Mattias Ekholm: Nashville Predators

 Following the 2010–11 season, Ekholm signed a three-year entry-level contract to play with the Predators for the 2011–12 season.
 After attending their training camp, Ekholm was named to the Predators opening night roster for his North America debut.
 However, Ekholm was a healthy scratch for the first five games of the 2011–12 season before making his debut in their home opener against the Phoenix Coyotes.
 He played two games with the Predators before returning to Brynäs for the remainder of the season.
 This was due to a predetermined deal Ekholm made with the Predators during the summer.
 Ekholm tallied one goal and one assists in his first six games back in Sweden.
-He continued to produce and won the Borje Salming Award as the top defenseman in the Swedish Elite League after talling eight goals and 16 points in 40 regular-season games.
+He continued to produce and won the Borje Salming Award as the top defenceman in the Swedish Elite League after talling eight goals and 16 points in 40 regular-season games.